-The group continued walking around 8 or 9 am.
+The group continued walking at around 8 or 9 am.
 As the ground in the mountains was too slippery they decided to walk closer to a paved road (which was identified as road 808 by the respondent through a map) leading to Harmanli.
-They used unpaved roads and moved slowly and cautiously in order to not be seen.
+The respondent described how they used unpaved roads and moved slowly and cautiously in order to not be seen.

-Nevertheless, suddenly a black land rover drove fast on the same unpaved road and the transit group tried to hide.
-It turned out that the car was staffed with what the respondent referred to as “officers” and that they knew the transit group was there.
-The car parked and 5 people got out, screaming at the group in Bulgarian.
+The respondent recalled that suddenly a black land rover drove fast on the same unpaved road and the transit group tried to hide.
+It turned out that the car was staffed with what the respondent referred to as “officers” and that the respondent believes they knew the transit group was there.
+The car parked and 5 people got out, reportedly screaming at the group in Bulgarian.
 The respondent and his companions were very afraid and feared that they might have dogs that they could let go after them which is why they froze at the place they had been hiding.

 “We were on our knees with our hands in the air.
 Once they caught us they immediately started kicking and beating us and screaming at us.
 We were begging them [to stop]: ‘please, please’ but they kept beating us and said ‘fuck you’ and screamed at our faces.
 They kept suffocating me by the neck and punched me”.

 The officials started to ask questions about where the group came from and where they were going in English, and “every time [we] answered, they kicked us and beat us with the metal baton”.
-When one member of the group answered truthfully that they aim to go to the refugee camp in Sofia, the officials started to search him in detail and took his personal belongings, including money and mobile phone.
+When one member of the group answered that they aim to go to the refugee camp in Sofia, the officials started to search him in detail and the respondent explained that they took his personal belongings, including money and mobile phone.
 “They [the officers] searched my friend and found the phone and the money he had.
 The officer put the money and the phone in his pocket”.

-The officials spoke to each other in Bulgarian and the group later understood that they agreed on filming each other:
+The officials spoke to each other in Bulgarian and the respondent said that the group later understood that they agreed on filming each other:

 “He asked him to take a video of him beating our friend by kicking.
 His colleague started taking a video with his phone and they were laughing.
 He didn’t stop – he also started kicking us everywhere.”

-The assault lasted for 2 minutes and the punching and kicking was at random places on the body; batons were used.
-Afterward, the officers started to scream at the transit group and asked for “money money para”.
-The group felt forced to give all the money they were carrying which amounted to around 250€ – from respondent himself 70 € was taken – along with his phone, backpack and shoes were stolen and not returned by the Bulgarian officials.
+The reported assault lasted for 2 minutes and the punching and kicking was at random places on the body; batons were used.
+Afterward, the respondent described how the officers started to scream at the transit group and asked for “money money para”.
+The group felt forced to give all the money they were carrying which amounted to around 250€ – the respondent himself reported that 70 € was taken, and his phone, backpack and shoes were stolen and not returned by the Bulgarian officials.

 After approximately one hour the group was forced to walk around 200 metres until they arrived at the black land rover they had noticed before.
-The car had logos on the side and “police” written on the front and was identified by the picture below.
+The car had logos on the side and “police” written on the front.

-The men were taken from the trunk of the car.
+The respondent reported that the men were taken from the trunk of the car.
 The officers kicked them hard to make them “go fast”.
 “One of the officers aimed a gun at us to force us to run”.
 They were pushed back to Greece in this way at around 1 pm on January 17th, 2022.

-The men started running as they were afraid to be shot.
+The men started running as the respondent said they were afraid to be shot.
 They only slowed down when they had to climb down a hill.
 After some time they started to walk at normal pace: